antoniomaria/gazpachoquest/README.md

 # GazpachoQuest a Questionnaire Tool

 This is an application that is meant to be a answers collector tool for general purposes.
-It provides a easy way to generate all kind of questionnaires with differents question types.
+It provides a easy way to generate all kind of questionnaires with different question types.

+## Contributing
+Contributions are welcome, in any form including code contributions, bug reports, feature suggestions, documentation, testing, and general feedback.
+Issues can be submitted on the [Github page][1].
+For further information, contact to: <mailto:antoniomariasanchez@gmail.com>

 =======
 ### Activating the demo